rblack42/math-magik/rst/introduction.rst

 In 1955, at the age of nine, I was introduced to the world of model airplanes by a neighbor who flew a model of the |Gadfly|_ in front of his home.
 That fascinating flight marked the start of my career in Aerospace Engineering.
 I set out to build and fly my own model airplanes.
-That experience taught me a lot about the basics of flight.
-Eventually, I began building gas-powered free-flight models and entering them in competitions around the East coast.
+Doing so taught me a lot about the basics of flight.
+Eventually, I began building gas-powered free flight models and entering them in competitions around the East coast.

 Then my local club, the Fairfax Model Associates, invited a guest speaker to a club meeting to speak on building and flying rubber-powered model airplanes